-Off-Shoots: Until the year 1985, St. John's Regional Seminary had students for one year of Introductory, 2 years of Philosophy and 4 years of Theology courses.
+Off-Shoots: Until the year 1985, St. John's Regional Seminary had students for one year of Introductory Course, 2 years of Philosophy and 4 years of Theology courses.
 To facilitate a better formation under different teams of formators, the Introductory year was shifted to Nuzvid in 1985.
 Designed on the model of the novitiate of the Religious, it is named as the "Spiritual Initiation Course".
-In the year 1987, the Philosophy section was also shifted to Kondadaba, Visakhapatnam Diocese.
+In the year 1987, the Philosophy section was also shifted to Kondadaba, Visakhapatnam Archdiocese.
 Both the above institutions are entrusted to the care of Salesians of Don Bosco.
 The Telugu Catholic Bishops' Council has decided to offer Bachelor of Theology and Diploma in Theology Courses for the Consecrated and the Laity.
+Besides regular programme, the Seminary staff is offering Diploma in Theology course for the Consecrated and the Laity on all Saturdays at St. Mary's Degree College, Secunderabad.